stakewise/v3-operator/README.md

 ## Usage

-In order to run Operator Service, you must first create keystores and deposit data file for your Vault's validators, and set up a hot wallet for Operator Service to handle validator registrations.
+In order to run Operator Service, you must first create keystores and file with list of available public keys for your Vault's validators, and set up a hot wallet for Operator Service to handle validator registrations.

-Operator Service has in-built functionality to generate all of the above, or you are free to use your preferred methods of generating keystores and deposit data file, such as via [Wagyu Keygen](https://github.com/stake-house/wagyu-key-gen), and your preferred tool for generating the hot wallet, such as [MetaMask](https://metamask.io/) or [MyEtherWallet](https://help.myetherwallet.com/en/articles/6512619-using-mew-offline-current-mew-version-6).
+Operator Service has in-built functionality to generate all of the above, or you are free to use your preferred methods of generating keystores, such as via [Wagyu Keygen](https://github.com/stake-house/wagyu-key-gen) and your preferred tool for generating the hot wallet, such as [MetaMask](https://metamask.io/) or [MyEtherWallet](https://help.myetherwallet.com/en/articles/6512619-using-mew-offline-current-mew-version-6).

-**Note, the deposit data file must be created using the Vault contract as the withdrawal address.
-You can find the Vault address either via the URL bar of your Vault page or in the "Contract address" field by scrolling to the "Details" section at the bottom of the Vault page.**
+If you choose to use your own methods, you will need to generate public key file via `todo!` command.

+**The deposit data flow is deprecated and will no longer be supported after the v4 StakeWise Operator release.
+If you rely on this feature, please continue using an older version**

 The below steps walk you through this set-up using Operator Service: